NiccoBene00/benedetto-niccolo_arena/README.md

 Niccolò Benedetto MAT.
 7024656
 HTML/CSS PROJECT - PPM UNIFI

-This project recreates the newspaper main page https://www.larena.it/
+This project recreates the newspaper main page https://www.larena.it/ using HTML and CSS.